lorirocks/nashville-neighborhoods-capstone/README.md

 This project uses data published by data.nashville.gov from two Metro Nashville departments.
 The data is updated nightly at 2:00 a.m.
 The Neighborhood Association Boundaries map will be used as well.
 - Building Dept. Permit Applications (rolling three years)
 - Building Dept. Permits Issued (rolling three years)
-- Planning/Zoning Dept. Development Applications (all active applications, and prior two months of completed applications)
 - Neighborhood Assoc.
 Boundaries (GIS)
 - Davidson County  Border (GIS)
 *Back to [Contents](#Contents)*